 A Native-American sweat lodge is a ceremonial sweat bath that typically has its roots in Native-American history and culture.
 Traditionally, it is a purifying ritual that uses intense heat to stimulate vision and insight.
 A sweat lodge ceremony helps detoxify the body by stimulating blood circulation and causing you to sweat out impurities.
 You are typically naked or wrapped in a towel.

 The person in charge of the ceremony "pours the water" and is responsible for the health and well-being of participants.
-Typically there are 8 to 12, but there can be as many as a few dozen.
-Find out how to stay safe in the sweat lodge.
+Typically there are 8 to 12 participants, but there can be as many as a few dozen.

 Pouring water on the rocks creates steam, which makes the Native American sweat lodge feel even hotter.
 Sweetgrass or sage is scattered on the rocks.
 You might be smudged with sage smoke before entering the Indian sweat lodge, to aid with the ritual purification.
 It is usual to offer up prayers, share your thoughts with others, and ask for the release of pain and suffering.